The Neck Called. It Wants Its Elbow Pain Back.

 Not everything is a load management issue.

-Don’t be that clinician:
+Don't be that clinician.

-Big swollen elbow? → maybe not “just irritation”
+Big swollen elbow?

-Hot, red joint? → probably not a mobility restriction
+Hot, red joint?

-Night pain + systemic symptoms? → not your goblet squat fix
+Night pain plus systemic symptoms?

-Sometimes the right move is:
+Sometimes the most valuable intervention is:

 "This isn't my lane."

-The 60-Second Screen (That’ll Save You Weeks of Guessing)
+That'll Save You Weeks of Guessing

-1. “Point to it.”
+1. "Point To It"

-One finger, dead-on → local
+One finger, dead-on:

-2. Resist it
+2. Resist It

-Clean reproduction? → tissue likely involved
+Clean reproduction?

 No reproduction?